christianscalvo/website_01/core/blog_posts/2025-12-30-RUoH-Comic-Release.md

 These comics give us space to:

-- Find the right voice for each character
+- Find the right voice for each of the characters
 - Refine tone before locking the final version
 - Build familiarity with the cast before the main story launches